-- The mould should be covered with gunny bag and place undisturbed for 24 hours at a temperature of 27 ° Celsius ± 2.
+- The mould should be covered with a wet gunny bag and placed undisturbed for 24 hours at a temperature of 27 ° Celsius ± 2.

-- After 24 hours the cube specimen shall remove from the mould and it should be immersed into the water for 7 or 28 days based on the test.
+- After 24 hours, the cube specimen shall be removed from the mould, and it should be immersed into the water for 7 or 28 days based on the test.

-- The concrete specimen shall be taken from the water 24 hours prior to the test and it should be in dry condition.
+- The concrete sample shall be taken from the water 24 hours prior to the test, and it should be in dry condition.

-- The bearing surfaces of the machine and the loading strip free from dust.
+- The bearing surfaces of the machine and the loading strip should be free from dust.

-- The specimen should be weighed in Newtons prior to the test.
+- The specimen should be weighed in Newton before the test.

-- Now, place the specimen centrally between the loading strips and ensure the upper platen is parallel to the bottom platen.
+- Now, place the sample centrally between the loading strips and ensure the upper plate is parallel to the bottom plate.

-- Then apply the load gradually until the specimen break and note down the Value.
+- Then apply the load gradually until the specimen breaks and note down the value.

-- The same method has been executed for the other specimen.
+- The same method has been executed for the other specimens.

 Tensile Strength of Concrete Formula

-The tensile strength of concrete is calculated by the below formula
+The below formula calculates the tensile strength of concrete

 Fct – Tensile Strength of Concrete